Location: Irving, TX

 - Ensure that the Affiliates and States assigned are in compliance with all accounting, finance and audit policies and procedures of MADD and all applicable federal and state regulations.
 Prepare monthly financial statements and tax returns as needed for assigned states.
 Ensure their accuracy and resolve discrepancies in a timely manner.

 - Review grant applications to ensure compliance with MADD’s policies and federal, state or other regulations.
 Monitor grant disbursements and reporting to ensure compliance with grant requirements.
 Prepare and submit grant reports as required.
 Reconcile grant financial reports to the general ledger.
 Investigate and resolve reconciling items to maintain proper accounting of all grant activities and to ensure compliance with grant requirements.

-- Prepare and analyze transaction detail to ensure proper coding and allowability, if charged to grant.
+- Prepare and analyze transaction detail to ensure proper coding and allowability.
 Review and record transactions to meet month end close deadlines for monthly financial reporting.

 - Assist in the preparation, review and analysis of the annual budget for State and Affiliate offices.